InnerSourceCommons/InnerSourcePatterns/project-setup/templates/README-template.md

 looks like for the project: Should contributors first open an issue and submit a proposal, or are they welcome to submit changes right away?
 What is important to you when reviewing contributions?

+In addition you should outline any design values you want to follow in the project.
+Making those explicit often helps resolve trade-offs more quickly and more easily.
+In addition it helps making changes to otherwise implicit assumptions transparent.

 Over time you will notice that this section grows substantially.
 In that case think about moving the information to separate files, e.g. a CONTRIBUTING.md and